 They are going to talk, a lot!

-The gossiping, backbiting and lies, you’ll have to accept that this is what you’re going to be faced with.
-The truth is you can’t control what other people choose to do.
+The gossiping, backbiting and lies, unfortunately, you’ll have to accept that this is what they are going to do.
+Because the truth is you can’t control what other people choose to do.
 Luckily, what you do have control over is your own behaviour.
-The sooner you accept that people are always going to talk, whether good or bad, the easier it is to outsmart them.
+What people choose to say about you, does not define you in any way.
+The sooner you realise that, the easier it becomes to outsmart the office bullies.

 You have to master your emotions

-One of the most crucial things you would have to learn is to master your emotions.
-You can’t afford to give in to how the situation makes you feel.
-Most of the time jealous colleagues act based on their agenda, and this might be to make you feel uncomfortable.
-They will definitely try to push your buttons – Don’t let them win.
+One of the most crucial things you would have to learn when dealing with office bullies is to master your emotions.
+You can’t afford to allow their actions to control your day, your work or how you feel.
+Office bullies mostly act based on their own agenda.
+Whether it is to sabotage your work or make you feel uncomfortable.
+They simply want to annoy you or push your buttons – Don’t let them win.

 Speak to your manager or HR department

-Please note: If your privacy has been invaded or you’ve been faced with physical abuse in the workplace, don’t wait, report this immediately.
+Please note that if your privacy has been invaded or you’ve been faced with harmful or physical abuse in the workplace, don’t wait, report this immediately.